 The most common method for finding crime resources is to use a search engine or directory.
 For information on using search engines, be sure to read "Effective Use of Search Engines", which will give you an overview of the search process.
 In addition to the search engines, crime website directories and specific sections of the major search engines can be used to find online crime information..
-Two great starting points for crime websites are The Police Officer's Internet Directory and The Law Enforcement Links Directory, which each contain a large amount of links to crime resources.
+A great starting point for crime websites is The Police Officer's Internet Directory, which contains a large amount of links to crime resources.
 The Reference Desk also has an excellent collection of crime links.
 The crime section of The Mining Company also provides crime-related links.
 The special crime sections of InfoSeek, Excite, LookSmart and Yahoo are also valuable starting points for finding crime related websites.
 General online research resources such as online dictionaries and web encyclopedias may also contain information crime writers need.
 For information on finding general research resources, refer to the "Jump Start Your Online Research" article from the May 1998 issue of The Internet Writing JournalTM.

 Crime and Police Procedure

 Crime reference sites provide visitors with a wide variety of content including crime news, criminology information, police briefs, live broadcasts and case studies.
 APB Online contains daily news stories about crime and police news.
 Features on the site include unsolved cases, a serial killer atlas and live police scanners from various cities.
 CopNet contains a collection of links to police internet sites and resources by state and country, justice resources, public service websites and other crime links.
 The Police Officer's Internet Directory contains a well-organized collection of links to online resources including the categories: associations, hate crimes, criminal justice, police supplies and special ops.
-The Law Enforcement Links Directory contains a searchable database of crime links.
-The database can also be browsed by categories including: investigative tools, police dogs, terrorism and university police.
 Another resource, the National Archive of Criminal Justice Data, provides online data for the study of crime.
-Writers looking to create more believable dialogue in their fiction might try listening to policescanner.com which provides live Real Audio of emergency broadcasts for police departments in L.A., Dallas, New York and other major cities.
-The radio signal codes used by the police are also provided.
+Writers looking to create more believable dialogue in their fiction might try listening to the local police scanner online.
 For criminal law articles, news and book reviews, visit the criminal law section of the Law Journal Extra.
 The Anatomy of a Murder website is another good reference for writers who want to learn more about the court process.
 The site takes you through a complete criminal murder trail and includes a glossary of terms.

 More excellent crime resource include: Crime Magazine, Cops Online, Organized Crime, Justice Information Center, JusticeWeb, Criminal Justice Resource Center, Crime Scene, And Justice for All, Police Services of the UK, CopQuest, CopLink.com and The Corrections Connection.